ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-es to the top and is skimmed off.
+s to the top and is skimmed off.
 Then throw it into a tub to cool, and when
 cold, pour it over your beef or pork, to re-
 main the usual time, say four or five weeks.